hookdeck/index-all-the-things/tutorial/README.md

 replicate_audio_connection = create_connection(replicate_audio)
 ```

-The Connection has a `name`, a `source`, and a `destination`.
-The `source` also has a `name` and a `verification` with a `webhook_secret_key` value set from the `REPLICATE_WEBHOOKS_SECRET` value we stored in the `.env` file.
+The Replicate Audio webhook callback connection uses a `verification` of type `REPLICATE` with a `configs.webhook_secret_key` value set from the `REPLICATE_WEBHOOKS_SECRET` value we stored in the `.env` file.
 This enables and instructs Hookdeck to verify that the webhook has come from Replicate.

-The `rules` define a delivery retry strategy to follow if any requests to our application's webhook endpoint fail.
-In this case, we're stating to retry up to 5 time, using an interval of `30000` milliseconds, but apply an `exponential` back off retry strategy.
-Also, we're using the `response_status_codes` option to inform Hookdeck to not retry if it receives a `404` response.
-See the [Hookdeck Retry docs](https://hookdeck.com/docs/retries?ref=mongodb-iatt) for more information on retires and the [Hookdeck Rules](https://hookdeck.com/docs/connections?ref=mongodb-iatt#connection-rules) docs for information on other types of rules that are available.
+The `rules` for this inbound Connection are similar to the outbound connection and define a delivery retry strategy to follow if any requests to our application's webhook endpoint fail.
+The only difference is the `response_status_codes` informs Hookdeck not retry if it receives a `200` or `404` response.

 The `destination` has a `name` and a `cli_path` that informs Hookdeck that the Destination is the Hookdeck CLI and the path that the request should be forwarded to is `/webhooks/audio`.

-Next, create a connection for "replicate-embedding" to handle embedding generation callbacks:
+Next, create a connection for Replicate Embeddings webhook callbacks:

 ```py
 replicate_embedding = {